dkvz/majorsetbe/README.md

 ## TODO
 - [x] Add sidebar in the footer
 - [x] Header height somehow changes on every page -> I need some sort of flex 1 equivalent on the main area
+- [ ] Can we use the "IMAGES DE MISE EN AVANT" for blog posts?
+I assume they're given to the post template.
 - [ ] Site logo should probably be smaller on mobile and also should link to homepage
 - [ ] There's apparently things we need to translate in the pot file thingy
 - [ ] Is there a symbol library included?
 - [ ] Find fonts to use
+- [ ] Change the favicon
+- [ ] Check what we get as OpenGraph metadata
 - [x] Add something to make it easier to declare the common media queries -> Added mixins
 - [ ] Do we need the infinite scrolling or "shopping cart" CSS and JS?
 - [ ] The linter will probably yell at us - Change code style to 2 spaces at the very least